Now serving Greater Chicagoland, Northwest Indiana and Greater Indianapolis

 We do raccoon removal almost every single day.
 They are probably the most destructive wildlife that we deal with.
 They are also adaptive to urban environments and very smart.
 Raccoons do not make good neighbors or tenants of your home.
 If you see raccoons near your home call us.
-Most raccoon problems are because some type of food, water or shelter source that is attractive to them.
+Most raccoon problems are because some type of food, water or shelter source is attractive to them.

 Raccoons are wild animals and if given the opportunity, they can destroy everything inside your house.
-Our company have received lots of calls from devastated home and business owners, saying that raccoons have been destroying their attics and no matter what they do, the raccoons just kept coming back.
+Our company has received lots of calls from devastated home and business owners, saying that raccoons have been destroying their attics and no matter what they do, the raccoons just kept coming back.
 We have seen attics that have been completely wrecked by these animals, and it was not a pretty sight.
 Raccoon latrine, scratched floors, holes in walls, and ravaged insulation are just few of the damages that a single raccoon can cause.
 Trying to trap them without the proper training and equipment can be dangerous and can even backfire.
 It is always better to call in a trained professional for all types of raccoon problems.

 Raccoons do one thing well and that’s raccoon damage.
 No other nuisance wildlife has damage skills like the raccoon.
 Opossums and squirrels are sometimes blamed for damage caused by raccoons.
 Raccoons have thumb like appendages that allow them to grasp, grip and tear things apart.
 They are considered to be one of the most dexterous mammals in the world because of their ability to use their front paws for a wide variety of tasks.
 Their agile front paws act like hands that can be used to open doors, carry small food items, open container lids, and move things from one place to another.
 Raccoons have a very sensitive sense of touch which has proven to be especially useful when they are hunting for food.
 There have been instances where raccoons are seen wetting their hands with water.
 This is believed to make their hands much more sensitive.
-Many people believe that raccoons wash their food before eating them.
+Many people believe that raccoons wash their food before eating it.
 This is a false belief.
 While it is true that raccoons dip their hands in water before eating, they aren’t doing it for sanitary reasons.
 Instead, raccoons are actually gathering more information about the food item that they’re holding.
 Almost two-thirds of sensory information comes from the raccoons sense of touch, so basically, the raccoon is “seeing” the food much better when its hands are dipped in water.

 They are good at problem solving.
 If they want in your attic they will find a way.
 Raccoons can grab, chew, remove, and steal about anything.
 They are naturally curious and highly intelligent animals that will do everything they can to find food.
 Homeowners are often surprised to find raccoons running around inside their house even after closing all doors and windows.
 They didn’t realize that the raccoons have the ability to create holes in damaged wooden walls, or that raccoons can actually find their way inside by climbing through their uncapped chimneys.
 Raccoons love pet doors.
 If you have raccoons in your fireplace or raccoons in your chimney you may need a new chimney cap installed.